justquick/django-activity-stream/docs/source/installation.rst

         ...
     )

-If you have South installed you have to migrate actstream tables
+If you have `South <http://south.aeracode.org/>`_ installed you have to migrate actstream tables

 .. code-block:: bash

-     $ ./manage.py migrate actream
+     $ django-admin.py migrate actstream

 If you want to use custom data on your actions, then make sure you have `django-jsonfield <https://github.com/bradjasper/django-jsonfield/>`_ installed::